 The Company's success will largely depend on the efforts and abilities of certain senior officers and key employees.
 Certain of these individuals have significant experience in the mining industry and, in particular, the mining industry in South America.
 While the Company does not foresee any reason why such officers and key employees will not remain with the Company, if for any reason they do not, the Company could be adversely affected.
-In addition, certain of these individuals are also senior officers and key employees of Josemaria and/or Filo Mining and, pursuant to the terms of the Services Agreement, the employment costs associated with these individuals are shared between the Company, Josemaria and Filo Mining on a pro-rata basis.
-If such officers and key employees do not remain employed with Josemaria and/or Filo Mining for the purposes of the cost-sharing basis under the Services Agreement, the Company could be adversely affected.
+In addition, certain of these individuals are also senior officers and key employees of Filo Mining or Josemaria and, pursuant to the terms of a shared services agreement between the Company, Filo Mining and Josemaria (the "Services Agreement"), the employment costs associated with these individuals are shared between the Company, Josemaria and Filo Mining on a prorata basis.
+If such officers and key employees do not remain employed with Filo Mining and/or Josemaria for the purposes of the cost-sharing basis under the Services Agreement, the Company could be adversely affected.
 The Company has not purchased key man life insurance for any of these individuals.